SiteGround Review: Still a Great Blogging Host, Or Are There Better Alternatives?

 Since this is a SiteGround review, I will tell you why Cloudways is better than SiteGround.

-- Customer Service is superior, and their support team will often help even when the query is “out of scope.”
+- Excellent customer Service and their support team will often help even when the query is “out of scope.”
 You will not find this with SiteGround!

 - Faster page speed and shorter TTFB.